nickbryan/httputil/README.md

 ```

 ## TODO
-* [ ] Should guard return the request and errpr instead of a response?
-It seems to make sense and would allow setting context.
-* [ ] If doing the above, should guard be renamed to RequestHook or RequestInterceptor or Interceptor
 * [ ] Add a MustString or something similar to problem details to make them easier to test in responses.
 Might have to make the payload more static to allow unmashaling for test or something.
 * [ ] Depending on what is done above, test the unmarshal behaviour of problem.
 * [ ] Add common middleware.